JohnPMills/modern-saturn/content/_index.md

     title: WANT TO CHAT?
     content: >
       Join our Discord.
-We are gaming community made specifically to help people feel comfortable talking about their worries or concerns that they might be dealing with.
+We are gaming community made specifically to help people feel comfortable talking about any worries or concerns that they might be dealing with.
     actions:
       - label: Discord
         url: 'https://discord.gg/X7QysZ287U'